dotnet/runtime/src/clr/README.md

 One reason for this is that the CoreCLR package tries to minimize the amount of the class library that it implements.
 Only types that have a strong dependency on the internal workings of the runtime are included (e.g, `System.Object`, `System.String`, `System.Threading.Thread`, `System.Threading.Tasks.Task` and most foundational interfaces).
-Instead most of the class library is implemented as independent Nuget packages that simply use the .NET Core runtime as a dependency.
+Instead most of the class library is implemented as independent NuGet packages that simply use the .NET Core runtime as a dependency.
 Many of the most familiar classes (`System.Collections`, `System.IO`, `System.Xml` and so on), live in packages defined in the [dotnet/corefx](https://github.com/dotnet/corefx) repository.